Landscaping contractors in

 Insurance Minimums

-General liability insurance minimum $300,000 recommended, $1,000,000 for commercial contracts.
-Workers compensation required if employing others.
-Commercial auto insurance required for business vehicles.
+General liability minimum $300,000 recommended.
+Workers compensation required if employees.
+Commercial auto insurance for vehicles.
+Pesticide applicators need additional liability coverage.

 How to Get Licensed

-Register your business with the Kentucky Secretary of State and obtain required local business licenses from Lexington-Fayette Urban County Government.
+Register business with Kentucky Secretary of State.
+Obtain federal EIN and any local business licenses required by Lexington-Fayette Urban County Government.

 About This Market

-- Licensing requirementsKentucky Department of Agriculture and Secretary of State
+- Licensing requirementsKentucky Department of Agriculture and state statutes

 - Permit requirementsLexington-Fayette Urban County Government